Skip to content

 MultCloud supports 30+ consumer cloud services (Google Drive, Dropbox, OneDrive, etc.) but does not support GoPro Cloud.
 If you need to move GoPro footage to professional storage like Backblaze B2, AWS S3, or Wasabi, MultCloud cannot help.

-Blober is the only transfer tool with native GoPro Cloud integration - making it essential for photographers, videographers, and agencies managing action camera footage.
+Blober is the only transfer tool with native GoPro Cloud integration, which makes it essential for photographers, videographers, and agencies managing action camera footage.

 Choose Blober if you: